Skip to main content

 Difficult EvolutionAPI changes break all consumersNew consumers added without changes

-Poor Load HandlingTraffic spikes overwhelm servicesBroker buffers and load-levels
+Poor Load HandlingTraffic spikes overwhelm servicesBackground queue buffers and load-levels

-Testing ComplexityMust mock all downstream servicesEvents can be replayed for testing
+Testing ComplexityMust mock all downstream side effectsTask run functions can be unit-tested in isolation

 Core Rationale